mihajlon97/pacman/readme.txt

 Used Library - gl-matrix.js
 Pyramid vertices used from tutorial zip code.
-Sphere vertices from the internet
+Pacman vertices from the internet

 - Nothing special to run my program just open index.html